milosdenic/interventure/README.md

 ### Kafka Helper
 listing-producer is a small helper service, used to send messages to kafka easily.
-It doesn't have any validation, it was created just to help with sending listing messages.
+Since this service wasn't part of the taske, it doesn't have any validation, it was created just to help with sending listing messages and it's expected that messages are created in valid format.
 Listing Producer application will run on localhost:8082.

-Messages are in the format <Long, Json> (key=userId, value=listing)
+Kafka messages are in the format <Long, Json> (key=userId, value=listing)

 It supports following APIs.